-Impaired drivers are some of the most dangerous, unpredictable people on our roads and cause about one third of all traffic deaths in this province.\ This is why, in Manitoba, the laws for drinking and driving are severe.
+Impaired drivers are some of the most dangerous, unpredictable people on our roads and caused 40 per cent of all traffic deaths in this province in 2018.
+This is why, in Manitoba, the laws for drinking and driving are severe.

 If your ability to drive is impaired, you may be charged with impaired driving regardless of the level of alcohol found in your blood.
 The safest rule to follow is: if you drink, don't drive.
 Alcohol or drug impairment delays reaction times, distorts vision and impairs judgment.
-Never mix drugs and alcohol-even in small quantities.
+Never mix drugs and alcohol - even in small quantities.